survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 # Separating a Runtime

 When webpack writes bundles, it maintains a **runtime** as well.
-You can find it in the generated _vendor_ bundle in this project.
-The runtime describes what files webpack should load.
-It's possible to extract it and start loading the files of the project faster instead of having to wait for the _vendor_ bundle to be loaded.
+The runtime includes a manifest of the files to be loaded initially.
+If the names of the files change, then the manifest changes and the change invalidates the file in which it is contained.

-If the hashes webpack generates change, then the runtime changes as well.
-As a result, the contents of the vendor bundle change, and become invalidated.
-The problem can be eliminated by extracting the runtime to a file of its own or by writing it inline to the _index.html_ of the project.
+For this reason, it can be a good idea to write the runtime to a file of its own or inline the manifest information to the _index.html_ file of the project.

 ## Extracting a runtime